 Breakfast at the hotel.
 A full day of wildlife activities aboard an expedition boat.
 Johnstone Strait is a narrow passage that separates Vancouver Island from the mainland.
 The Strait is set amongst steep fjords, small islands and lush rainforest with old growth red cedar and Sitka spruce up to 1000 years old.
 Subsurface upwellings and penetrating ocean currents result in a rich marine environment that is home to five species of salmon, numerous sea birds, Orca, minke and humpback whales, several species of dolphin, black bear, harbour seals and stellar sea lions.

 This area is best known as the worlds prime Orca viewing region.
 We will search for resident and transient pods of Orcas as well as resident pods of killer whales that usually come to feed in July to early October.
 Binoculars are a must!
 Our full trained naturalist/certified skipper will ensure your journey is a memorable experience.
 Lunch included.
 Return to our lodging.
 Dinner on own.

-After breakfast, check out of lodgings at Port McNeil and return to Nanaimo.
+After breakfast, check out of lodgings at Port McNeil and return to Nanaimo or Victoria.